You may wish to see an introductory page to this section first.

 Mihrimah commissioned Sinan a kulliye which is also known as Iskele (port) kulliye because it was built near the boat landing at Uskudar, at the Asian southern entrance to the Bosporus.

-Mihrimah Camii: (left) double porch; (right) tomb of Osman Bey (1576), son of Rustem Pacha and Mihrimah Sultan
+Mihrimah Camii: (left) double porch; (right) tomb of Osman Bey (1576), son of Rustem Pacha and Mihrimah

-The mosque is the first of two built by Sinan for Mihrimah; the second one was built near the walls at Edirne Kapi and it is known for a design which allows a lot of light in the prayer hall; this probably because there is not much light inside the mosque at Uskudar.
+The mosque is the first of two built by Sinan for Mihrimah; the second one was built near the walls at Edirne Kapi and it is known for a design which allows a lot of light into the prayer hall; this probably because there is not much light inside the mosque at Uskudar.
 An interesting feature of Mihrimah Camii is its double portico, which Sinan used in other later buildings.

-Burmali Camii is one of the very few mosques of this period which was not designed by Sinan; this probably because it was not commissioned by the sultan or by a member of his families or of the court, but by an Egyptian Kadi (judge), Emin Nurettin Osman.
+Burmali Camii is one of the very few mosques of this period which was not designed by Sinan; this probably because it was not commissioned by the sultan or by a member of his family or of the court, but by an Egyptian Kadi (judge), Emin Nurettin Osman.

 Sinan is regarded as the Michelangelo of Ottoman architecture, but unlike his contemporary Florentine colleague, he could not impose his will on those for whom he worked: he had to seek their endorsement for his projects.
 Although he gained their trust he had to be careful not to seem to forgo their views.
 He probably had in mind some revolutionary ideas for the design of minarets, but he was able to put them in practice only in a mescit (small mosque) which he built at his personal expense.